 Fun nicknames you will be given as a result of these successful completions include Wildfire, Weekend Warrior, Champion, Conqueror, Scholar, Sage, and Challenger - it sounds pretty badass and it makes you feel pretty smart, too.

 Are There Any Potential Downsides?

-Unfortunately, when it comes to the potential for practicing your speaking skills, there’s not that much available; although you can toggle speaking exercises on and off, you’re either reading things aloud or repeating a phrase from an audio clip.
+Unfortunately, when it comes to the potential for practicing your speaking skills, there’s not that much available on Duolingo.
+Although you can toggle speaking exercises on and off, you’re either reading things aloud or repeating a phrase from an audio clip.

 In a similar vein, a lot of Duo’s language courses tend to only accept one very strict answer for translations, which fails to acknowledge the wide variety of dialects and different meanings that can impact a word’s spelling, pronunciation, and meaning.

 This means that your focus is on gaining vocabulary and forming sentences rather than learning to speak coherently and have a fluent conversation with a native speaker or other learners - this is where services like Italki can be better.